marklindsey11/hashgraph/getting-started/environment-set-up.md

     }
 }
 ```
+{% endcode %}
 {% endtab %}

 {% tab title="JavaScript" %}
-#### Step 1: Set up your node.js environment
+### Step 1: Set up your node.js environment

 **Create a new directory for our sample & move into it**

-Open your terminal and create a directory called hello-hedera-js-sdk.
+Open your terminal and create a directory called `hello-hedera-js-sdk`.
 After you create the project directory navigate into the directory.

 ```bash
 mkdir hello-hedera-js-sdk && cd hello-hedera-js-sdk